lindaxeva/datablix/README.md

 # Datablix

-Know whether your data can be trusted at a glance.
+Spot stale data and messy categories before they cause problems.
 Datablix reads a CSV and prints two reports: a freshness check that flags how out-of-date your records are, and a categorical glossary that lists every column's values and catches inconsistent spellings.

 It answers two everyday questions about a spreadsheet: